 The wireless network is built to handle any type of legitimate traffic and we will do our best to continue to balance usability with security.

-As with any Information Technology service at UBC, the UBC Wireless Network is governed by Policy #104: Responsible Use of Information Technology Facilities and Services and Policy#130: Management of the Wireless Network.
+As with any Information Technology service at UBC, the UBC Wireless Network is governed by Policy SC14, Acceptable Use and Security of UBC Electronic Information and Systems and Policy SC11, Management of the Wireless Network.